Streamlining Accounts Payable: Top 12 Best Practices

 3- Supplier Relationship Management

 Cultivate strong relationships with your vendors.
-Regular communication goes beyond transactional interactions and can lead to smoother dispute resolution, early problem identification, and potentially more favourable terms.
+Regular communication goes beyond transactional interactions, leading to smoother dispute resolution, early problem identification, and potentially more favourable terms.
 Investing in positive vendor relationships contributes to a collaborative and mutually beneficial business environment.

 4- Accurate Data Entry